 On a lightly floured surface, press the dough out into a rectangle (about 8 x 4-inch).
 Cut dough in half and stack, placing the random bits in the middle.
 Repeat 3 more times, using flour as needed to keep the dough from sticking.
 Cut the dough almost in half, leaving one hunk slightly larger than the other (the bottom of the slab pie needs to be larger).
 Wrap each in plastic wrap and place in the freezer to chill for 20 minutes or in the fridge overnight.

 Prepare the strawberry filling just before baking.
 Dice the strawberries in a similar size.
 Add to a large bowl and stir in the remaining filling ingredients.
 Set aside.
-Note: this recipe was developed with sweet, in season strawberries.
-If you’re strawberries aren’t noticeably sweet, you may want to add additional sugar.
+Note: this recipe was developed with sweet, in-season strawberries.
+If your strawberries aren’t noticeably sweet, you may want to add additional sugar.

 Once finished, remove the baking sheet lined with the bottom crust from the freezer.
 Pour in the strawberry filling, evening out the layer.
 Carefully top with the top crust.
 Fold the bottom crust edge over the top crust, evening out the edges if needed.
 Crimp to seal the two together.
 Place in the freezer for 20 minutes to firm up.
 This will help the pie to hold its shape in the oven.
 Meanwhile, preheat the oven to 400°F. Place a Baking Steel, Cast Iron Griddle, or an additional sheet pan in the oven to preheat.
 (Pizza Stone not recommended.
 See notes.)
 This will help the bottom crust to cook through.
 After 20 minutes, brush the pie crust with the egg wash.
 Sprinkle with turbinado.
 Place the pie on the preheated surface.
 Bake for 35-45 minutes or until golden.
 Note: If using a baking steel or pizza stone, the pie will cook on the faster side.
 If using a baking sheet, the pie may take the full time to cook.